Aggie Barn History

 jersey that he was given as a memento of the occasion.
 Over the past few years, we have had several student groups and individuals

-the barn to its new home just south in Reagan, the painting and reconstruction has been done by the Swinnea family, friends,
+Since moving the barn to its new home just south in Reagan, the painting and reconstruction has been done by

-and of course, Aggies.
-The class years displayed on the barn at this time represent two
+the Swinnea family and friends.
+The class year displayed on the barn at this time represent one

-('13), Taylor Hood ('15), and Alex Hood (future '19), all of whom have spent many hours at the barn working on the reconstruction
+Hood ('15), and Alex Hood, all of whom have spent many hours at the barn working on the reconstruction and painting.

-and painting.
-Other caretakers include Joe's father, Bob Swinnea, and uncle Homer (Jr) Swinnea, Keith Bumm (a close
+Other caretakers include Joe's father, Bob Swinnea, and Uncle Homer (Jr) Swinnea, Keith Bumm (a close family friend),

-Anyone that wants to take pictures from the Highway 6 right-of-way can do so at their own risk.
-Prior to entering the
+to take pictures from the Highway 6 Right-of-Way may do so at their own risk.
+Prior to entering the property, we

 As bad as we hate to limit use and access to the barn, we have found that not everyone